The String Theory Bike Tour

 How much does it cost?
 It’s free.

 Is it suitable for adult beginner cyclists?
 Yes, if they are in sufficient physical health to safely travel at an average speed of about 7 miles an hour for an extended length of time.
-It is of course possible to only stay with the ride for a portion of the trip and head back at one’s own time and pace.
+The route will be be broken into three sections of 4 to 5 miles each.
+You may choose to only stay with the ride for one or two portions of the tour and head back at your own time and pace.

 How long is the ride?
 How long will it take?
-The route is about 9 miles long.
-Traveling at roughly 7 mph, with periodic music stops, and one extended rest stop including a concert performance, the time from start to finish will add up to about 2 hours.
+The route is about 14 miles long.
+Traveling at roughly 7 mph, with two stops, the time from start to finish will add up to about 2.5 hours.
+You should allow more time if you stay for lunch at the end.

 How difficult will the route be?
 Mostly flat and easy.

 Where will we ride?
-Check out the map, which will be posted to this site the day before the ride.
+Check out the map, which will be posted to this site shortly before the ride.

 What if I'm late?
 You can try to catch the ride along the route using the map.

 What if I get a flat tire?
 Riders should ensure that bikes are in good working order before the day of the ride.
-There will be a mechanics from Urban Adventours and Eastern Mountain Sports along on the ride for minor emergencies.
-The route does pass near several local bicycle repair shops.
+There will be mechanics from Urban AdvenTours and Eastern Mountain Sports along on the ride for minor emergencies.

 Are helmets required?
 Helmets are required by law for children 16 years old and younger and recommended for everyone.